rmscode/binary-garden/docs/software/hyper-v.md

     1. From Cluster Manager, right-click the VM role and select **Remove**.
 6. Move the VM
     1. Right-click the VM in Hyper-V Manager, select **Move** > **Live Migration** and follow the wizard.

+!!! note

+    You may need to create a "dummy" private switch under Virtual Switch Manager in Hyper-V if the source and target hosts do not have a common one.

 ## NIC Teaming